Cabonilla/Blogger/README.md

-# Simple Express Library
+# Blogger

-A simple express library using official express documentation.
+This is a small blogging appication using Ruby on Rails.

+This project will be ongoing.

-**Required languages**: HTML, CSS, JS, Node JS, Express
+**Required languages**: HTML, CSS, JS, Ruby, Ruby-on-Rails

 # What I Learned

+* Using MVC is applications.
-* Express routing and site creation.
+* Proper routing using RoR.
+* Using Web frameworks to create quick, live websites.
-* MongoDB data storage.
+* Back-end data manipulation.
-* Dynamic site interaction.
-* Ruby debugging.
-* Updating legacy Ruby project.
+* Updating legacy Ruby on Rails app.
+* Ruby on Rails troubleshooting.